muradkarakas/Sodium/README.md

 # Sodium

-How to install
+Follow the steps below in order to download Sodium source code

 * Open a new console windows

-  Press "Start + R" and type "cmd" then enter.
+  Press "Start + R" and type "cmd" then enter

-* Create a folder named "Sodium" in C: drive root folder.

-   mkdir c:\Sodium

-* Change to current directory
+* Move to root directory of C: drive

-   cd c:\Sodium
+   cd c:\

 * Run the command below to download all Sodium projects at once.

   git clone --recursive https://github.com/muradkarakas/Sodium.git